AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \note
-  The latter (storing \c constexpr boxes in read-only memory) imposes the only mandatory rationale for this type of optimization.
+  The latter (storing \c constexpr boxes in read-only memory) imposes the only mandatory rationale for this type of optimization that we can think of so far.
   For other purposes, it is very questionable if the result is worth the effort and a reader might skip the following explanations.

 ### Requirements ###
 The C++ rules for creating \c constexpr objects imposes that the constructor of class \b Box